1587/speaking-exam/00-part3.md

 My answer:

 ```
-I bought my computer over internet  last month, because the old one is broken,
+I bought my computer last month, because the old one was broken.
-my son need a computer to do some online learning. so I must buy a new one.

-I think computers are more sold online, because the price is cheaper online
+I think computers are sold more online, because shooping online is cheaper than offline.
-and I can easily get more information and customer comments about the computer.

 I think the most important thing is the quality.
-i am a software engineer, if the computer often broken，I can’t work efficiently,
+If the computer often broken, I can’t work efficiently,
-and all my important information is store in the computer, such as my family photos , my musics and films.
+and most important information is store in the computer, such as my family photos, musics and films.
-i can't lose them.
+I can't lose them.
-so I think quality is the most important thing of computer
+that is all.
 ```